faithyeenxin/faithyeenxin/README.md

 - :zap: During my free time, I solve problems on Leetcode and watch tech related videos.

-- :seedling: I love learning and I am currently working on improving my second project named FridgeDaddy!
+- :seedling: I love learning and I am always birthing new projects to fix needs or just to learn a new stack!

 ### :nerd_face: Check Out my recent work: